PaoloBaerlocher/Archimedes/assets/demos/README.md

   - Gouraud shading
   - exploiting the fixed 256 colors palette

 **Note:** there was no GPU and no FPU (Floating Point Unit) available.
-All computations were done on CPU in 32 bits fixed-point integer or with LUT (Look-Up Tables), but no division operation was available.
+All computations were done on CPU in 32 bits fixed-point integer, but no division operation was available.
+Look-Up Tables (LUT) were used too.

 ---
 **City** (navigation in a small 3D city)